 Capital Gains Tax

-However, payment of any tax due is due with the individuals personal tax return. (see above)
+However, details of the disposal are returned with the individual’s personal tax return. (see above))

 Capital Acquisitions Tax